y-z-zhang/optimize_sym_cluster/README.md

 # optimize_sym_cluster
 This is a simulated annealing algorithm to improve network synchronizability through minimal link rewiring, removal, or addition.

-The algorithm was developed for the paper listed below.
+The algorithm was developed for the paper listed below:

 J. D. Hart, Y. Zhang, R. Roy and A. E. Motter, Topological Control of Synchronization Patterns: Trading Symmetry for Stability, Phys.
 Rev. Lett.
 122, 058301 (2019) https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.122.058301